tanthanh85/network-automation-course/modules/06_IoC/lab6.md

-# Lab 6 – Infrastructure as Code with NETCONF, YAML, Jinja2, Git, and pyATS
+# Lab 6 – Infrastructure as Code with Netmiko, YAML, Jinja2, Git and pyATS

-## 🎯 Objective
+## Objective

-In this advanced lab, learners will automate OSPF configuration on Cisco IOS XE devices using NETCONF.
-Instead of static XML, learners will use YAML + Jinja2 to dynamically generate the XML payload.
-The lab concludes with **pyATS** to validate the OSPF neighbor state and includes Git-based version control and **a rollback script** to remove the OSPF configuration if necessary.
+In this advanced lab, learners will automate OSPF configuration on Cisco IOS XE devices using **Netmiko** instead of NETCONF.
+Configuration will be dynamically generated using **YAML** and **Jinja2**.
+Learners will also use **Git** for version control and **pyATS** for validation.
+In case of error or rollback scenario, a script will be provided to remove the OSPF configuration.

-⏱ Estimated Time: 2–3 hours

 ---

+## Estimated Time: 2–3 hours

-## 📋 Prerequisites
+### Prerequisites

 - Cisco DevNet Sandbox: IOS XE on CSR1000v Always-On sandbox
-- Tools installed:
+- Installed tools:
   - Python 3.9+
-  - `ncclient`, `pyats`, `pyats.topology`, `pyats.aetest`, `jinja2`, `pyyaml`
-  - Git CLI
+  - netmiko, pyats, jinja2, pyyaml
 - VSCode

 🔑 IOS XE Sandbox credentials:

 - Hostname: `sandbox-iosxe-latest-1.cisco.com`
-- NETCONF Port: `830`
+- SSH Port: `22`
 - Username: `developer`
 - Password: `C1sco12345`